-In April of 2015, I decided that it was finally time to rollover my Edward Jones IRA account to Betterment in order to save on yearly fees.
+In April of this year, I decided that it was finally time to rollover my Edward Jones IRA account to Betterment in order to save on yearly management fees.
 Edward Jones is considered a full-service broker while Betterment is an up-and-coming robo-advisor but offers many of the same perks and retirement account maintenance without the exorbitant fees.

 Rolling over my Roth IRA is something I’ve been meaning to do for a couple of years.
 So why did it take me so long?